 The resident is required attend and actively participate in scheduled monthly Pharmacy & Therapeutics (P&T) and quarterly Drug Utilization Evaluation (DUE) Committee meetings throughout the year.
 The resident will also attend Transplant Clinical Management Team (CMT) meetings and Transplant Clinical Quality Assurance/Process Improvement (QAPI) meetings as scheduled.
 Required learning opportunities include conducting a transplant-related DUE and leading the development or modification of a transplant-related guideline or protocol.
 The resident is strongly encouraged to present results of transplant-related research projects and/or DUEs at DUE, P&T, CMT, QAPI, and/or pharmacy meetings.
 Examples of transplant-related topics that may be addressed include:

 Formulary and fiscal management

 Medication safety and medication error reporting, trending, and prevention

 The resident will have the opportunity to attend and participate in local, state, and national professional association meetings (required to attend 2 minimum with a formal presentation at 1 minimum), including but not limited to the ASHP Midyear Clinical Meeting, the Alcalde Southwest Regional Residency Conference, and the American Transplant Congress.

 The resident will be required to submit a UTC Transplant Newsletter article as assigned.
 The resident will also have the opportunity to participate in an Organ Donor Awareness initiative.
-In addition, the resident will have an opportunity to complete the requirements for a UT Leadership Certificate (optional).

 The resident will work with the transplant pharmacy team throughout the year to cover topics such as: